jean-michel-gonet/angular-backtest/README.md

 ![Buy & Hold on IBEX-35 since 1996](src/assets/doc/buy-and-hold-on-ibex35-since-1996.png)

 ### A second simulation with your data
-Although IBEX35 seems grim, but Spain is one of the top 20 economies in the world, and I believe it is a good sanity check to confront your investment strategy.
+Although IBEX35 seems grim, I believe it provides a good sanity check to confront your investment strategy to bad time.
+Also, Spain is one of the top 20 economies in the world, so this could also happen to your chosen index.

 Let's see some additions to the B&H strategy:
 - We could use some sort of timing.
-Market Timing considers the recent past and tells you when to enter or exit the market.
+Market timing considers the recent past and tells you when to enter or exit the market.
 - If this is a retirement fund, we should be retiring some money from it, because we need to live.